Whitton Farms

 In 2014, Keith and Jill were named Farm Bureau's Mississippi County, and Northeast Arkansas Farm Family of the year, exactly forty years after Phillip and Mary represented the county.

-Now, in their 19th year of farming specialty crops, The Forresters grow everything from asparagus to zucchini, cut flowers, garden transplants, herbs, house plants, and native plants.
+Now, celebrating 20 years of farming specialty crops, The Forresters grow everything from asparagus to zucchini, cut flowers, garden transplants, herbs, house plants, and native plants.

 The Forrester Family